leroyle/docupdates/README.md

 ##### LoRaWan Configuration Parameters
 There are a few parameters that must be configured properly not only for the join process to success but for further communications as well.
 These are detailed further in their own section [here](#LoRaWan_Configuration_Variables).
-For joins we need to pay particular attention to LoRaWan Region, Claas (Class A only) and Activation Mode(OTAA only).
+For joins we need to pay particular attention to LoRaWan Region, Claas (Class A only) and Activation Mode(OTAA only), LoRaWan subband: should be 2 for best join possibiity.
 What these are specifically named and how they are set varies from one LoRaWan runtime implementation to another.

 ##### Distance to Nearest Hotspot
 While LoRaWan is advertised as a long distance communications protocol there are many factors that can limit connectivity.
 The primary being unubstructed line of sight.
 Trees, buildings, mountains can limit the reach of your devices.
 If there is any distance at all between your edge node device and the nearest hot spot and you are having trouble joining the network.
 It is suggested you take a field trip to get closer to the target hot spot to see if connection can be made when in close proximity.
 Most runtime implementations will vary the data rate and perhaps power level used for joining in order to try to compenstate for hot spot distance.
 The specific algorithm and effectiveness is highly LoRaWan runtime implementation dependent.
+For the North American region it is common to use a spreading factor of 10 ( SF10 - equates to DR_0) along with occasional randome use of SF7 (DR_3) or SF8 (DR_4) tossed in.
+As alot of this, it's runtime implementation dependent.

  ##### Edge node device LoRaWan runtime join retry implementation
 In general when your device tries to join the network if an initial join fails the runtime will attempt retries.
 Each runtime implementation of the LoRaWan specification may handle join retries in a different manner as this is not detailed by the specification.